alekcz/firetomic-demo/README.md

 - [Domain modeling with Datalog](https://youtu.be/oo-7mN9WXTw)

 ## Stuck?
 Got questions?
-If you get stuck ping me in #firetomic channel on the clojurians slack.
+If you get stuck or have questions, ping me in #firetomic channel on the clojurians slack.
 Catch y'all later.